mdn/content/files/en-us/web/javascript/reference/global_objects/proxy/index.md

 ## Description

 The `Proxy` object allows you to create an object that can be used in place of the original object, but which may redefine fundamental `Object` operations like getting, setting, and defining properties.
 Proxy objects are commonly used to log property accesses, validate, format, or sanitize inputs, and so on.
+They are similar to [descriptors in Python](https://docs.python.org/3/howto/descriptor.html).

 You create a `Proxy` with two parameters: